Prof. Valeria Vázquez Guevara

 Biography

-Dr Valeria Vázquez Guevara is a Salvadoran-Spanish scholar of international law and institutions.
-Valeria’s research engages with law and humanities methodologies to address questions of international law, its institutions, contestations, and geopolitical implications, especially between North-South and South-South states and actors.
+Dr Valeria Vázquez Guevara researches and teaches across the areas of international law, law-and-humanities, and land/property law.
+Valeria’s research engages with law-and-humanities methodologies to address questions of international law, its institutions, contestations, and geopolitical implications, especially between North-South and South-South actors.
 The research builds on Valeria’s personal and professional experiences in international development and peacebuilding projects in El Salvador, Spain, the Basque Country, and South Africa.
-Valeria’s research has been published in Leiden Journal of International Law, London Review of International Law, the Routledge Handbook of International Law and the Humanities.

-Valeria serves as member of the executive committee of the Law, Literature and Humanities Association of Australasia, and as co-chair of the History and Theory of International Law Interest Group of the Australian and New Zealand Society of International Law (ANZSIL).
-Between 2021-2023 Valeria was Managing Editor and Editorial Board member of the Australian Feminist Law Journal.
+Valeria serves as member of the executive committee of the Law, Literature and Humanities Association of Australasia, and as co-convener of the Critical Approaches to International Law Interest Group of the European Society of International Law (ESIL).
+Previously, Valeria has served as co-chair of the History and Theory of International Law Interest Group of the Australian and New Zealand Society of International Law (2022-2025), and as Managing Editor and Editorial Board member of the Australian Feminist Law Journal (2021-2023).

 Publications